 Upon being the country’s first elected President, George Washington had the duty of establishing the role of commander-in-chief and this saw him making decisions such as who would be a part of his cabinet and ensuring the economy remained stable during his term.

-Despite his reluctance to run for a second term, Washington was persuaded to run for re-election as he was seen as the only person to keep the peace in a series of growing tensions.
+Despite his reluctance to run for a second term, Washington was persuaded to do so as he was seen as the only person to keep the peace in a series of growing tensions.

 A Line In The Sand